direktiv/direktiv.github.io/docs/environment/direktiv-development-environment.md

 ## Testing Configuration

-To test if everything is working this example creates a namespace and a workflow and executes it.
+To test if everything is working this example creates a namespace and a flow and executes it.
 The value for `<ADDRESS>` has to be replaced with either `localhost:8080` for Docker or the IP of the multipass instance.

 ```sh title="Testing Installation"
 # create namespace 'test'